SERPs are getting more competitive.

 Not only do you have to deal with terrible SERP CTRs.
 Not only do you have to deal with an overwhelming onslaught of “Content Shock.”

 But Google is also worsening the odds from 3/2 Blackjack to 6/5.
 Same game, more or less.
-Significantly less chances for success.
+Significantly fewer chances for success, even for established Saas companies.

 This seemingly-innocent rule change increases the house edge by a few percentage points.